Cutback Amendment

-The Cutback Amendment (formally named the "Size of State House of Representatives Amendment"; and also known as both "Amendment 1" and the "Legislative Article") is an amendment to the Illinois Constitution that abolished multi-member districts in the Illinois House of Representatives and the process of cumulative voting.
+The Cutback Amendment (formally named the "Size of State House of Representatives Amendment"; and also known as both "Amendment 1" and the "Legislative Article") is an amendment to the Illinois Constitution that abolished multi-member districts in the Illinois House of Representatives and the process of cumulative voting on November 4, 1980 election.
 Before the amendment, the Illinois General Assembly was divided into 59 legislative districts, each of which elected one senator and three representatives.
 In state house elections, voters could vote three times for one candidate or spread their votes between two or three candidates.
-When the Cutback Amendment was approved in 1980, the total number of House representatives was reduced from 177 to 118; members were now elected from single-member districts formed by dividing the 59 Senate districts in half.
-The movement to pass the bill was largely led by Pat Quinn and Harry Yourell.
+When the Cutback Amendment was approved in 1980, the total number of House representatives was reduced from 177 to 118 and members were elected from single-member districts formed by dividing the 59 Senate districts in half.
+The movement to pass the bill was largely led by Pat Quinn, the Coalition for Political Honesty, the League of Women Voters, and Citizens for Constitutional Reform.

 The amendment was passed via a referendum and popularly seen as a way to punish the legislature for voting to give itself a 40% raise.
 It amended Article IV, Sections 1, 2 and 3 of the Constitution of Illinois.